PrairieLearn/PrairieLearn/docs/questionSharing.md

 Access to shared questions is controlled through **sharing sets**.
 A sharing set is a named set of questions which you can share to another course all at once.
 The sharing set system exists so that course owners may differentially share different sets of their questions.
 For example, and instructor may want to share some questions only with other courses in their department, and other questions with anyone using PrairieLearn.
 For security reasons, only course owners are allowed to edit sharing sets and sharing set permissions, and all sharing information is kept exclusively in the database, not in any of the JSON files that declare the course content.
 Sharing sets are edited from the 'Sharing' tab of the course administration page.

-## Establishing a sharing connection with another course
+## Sharing a sharing set with connection with another course

 For security reasons, establishing the connection for one course to share questions with another course requires coordinated action by owners of the course sharing the questions (which we will refer to hereafter as the 'sharing course') and the course that is using the questions that are being shared ('which we will refer to hereafter as the 'consuming course')